by Andrea M. Darcy

-5. Are you in a relationship you aren’t quite happy in, but you just can’t leave?
+5. In a relationship you aren’t quite happy in, but you just can’t leave?

 Not being able to leave a relationship is often a sign of low self-worth and/or codependency.
 These are deep-rooted patterns it can be extremely hard to shift without support.
 And the longer you stay, the lower your self-worth can drop, leading to depression.

-6. Do you suffer from ongoing physical symptoms that your family doctor simply can’t figure out?
+6. Suffer from ongoing physical symptoms that your family doctor simply can’t figure out?

 It all seems so exciting, at first.
 And then you feel lonely, lost, and disconnected.